silverstripe/silverstripe-lessons-v4/README.md

 ##### 2. Upload the file to a CDN, and save an absolute URI to the file on the record

 This is a wonderfully scalable solution, as it leverages the nearly infinite storage limits of cloud hosting.
-Cloud hosted files tend to be pretty robust and permanent, so it's unlikely to have the same syncing issues as a local file, but pulling the file remotely hampers our ability to manipulate it, as we're working over HTTP rather than the local file system.
+Cloud hosted files tend to be pretty robust and permanent - so it's unlikely to have the same syncing issues as a local file, but storing the file remotely hampers our ability to manipulate it, as we're working over HTTP rather than the local file system.

 ##### 3. Store the file in a BLOB field

 Blobs are a special type database field that store arbitrary binary data, which makes them a great candidate for persisting files.
 Since it allows you to basically upload directly into the record, this approach has none of the syncing issues that you have with a filesystem, which makes it fairly reliable.
 The downside is that you can very quickly bloat your database, and it presents a poor separation of concerns.
-Your database can quickly become repurposed into a de-facto file server if you're not judicious about how much you're using it.
+Your database can quickly become re-purposed into a de facto file server if you're not judicious about how much you're using it.

 All of these techniques make sense in certain contexts, of course, but a framework tries to serve a broad range of implementations, and SilverStripe therefore chooses its own flavour of file storage that balances ease of use, reliability, and scalability.

 ### How SilverStripe handles files

 As of the 4.0 release, all of the above approaches are possible through configuration.
-In SilverStripe, the storage of files and all of its moving pieces have been abstracted and exposed to the user as composable services.
+In SilverStripe, the storage of files and all of its moving pieces have been abstracted and exposed to the user as consumable services.
 A `File` object doesn't need to know anything about where files live or how to stream them to the browser.
 As long as a service is in place to provide the mechanics to do that, files will use it to do what they need to do, without regard for how the internals work.
-Fortunately, SilverStripe comes pre-configured with a fairily common and robust implementation of file storage that you should only have to override if you have specific needs, such as storage in a CDN like Amazon S3.
+Fortunately, SilverStripe comes preconfigured with a fairly common and robust implementation of file storage that you should only have to override if you have specific needs, such as storage in a CDN like Amazon S3.

-Fundamentally, files in SilverStripe are objects, with its their own table in the database, which essentially keeps a leger of all the files in the filesystem.
-The responsibility of keeping it in sync is left entirely to these file records.
-Any pages or other types of database content that rely on files do not have to worry about this problem.
+Fundamentally, files in SilverStripe are data objects, with their own table in the database which essentially keeps a ledger of all the files in storage provider (e.g. filesystem or CDN).
+The responsibility of keeping it in sync is left entirely to these file data objects.
+Any pages or other types of database content (DataObject in SilverStripe) that rely on files do not have to worry about this problem.
 Instead, all they need to store is the `ID` of the file they need.
 An `ID`, as you might know, is considered immutable in the database world, and therefore, no matter what happens to the file -- whether it moves, changes its name, or gets replaced -- the page doesn't need to be informed.
 It retains the `ID` of the file, and can acquire all of its metadata when it needs to.

 ### Introducing the has_one

 So far we've been talking about fields that are native to the page type. `$Author`, `$Date`, and `$Teaser` are all stored on the `ArticlePage` table, and are stored in the `$db` array.
-Sometimes fields are stored on foreign table, and all the native table needs is a reference to the `ID` of the foreign record.
+Sometimes fields are stored on a foreign table, and all the native table needs is a reference to the `ID` of the foreign record.
 The main advantage of this design is that if the foreign content ever changes, all the records who refer to it don't need to worry about staying up to date.

-To relate a page type to a foreign object, you might think all you need is afield in the `$db` array, cast as an `Int`, storing the ID of the foreign record.
+To relate a page type to a foreign object, you might think all you need is a field in the `$db` array, cast as an `Int`, storing the ID of the foreign record.
 That's an option, but it's much more clean to set up that field as a foreign key, so that both the database and the SilverStripe framework will know how to handle it properly.

-Let's create a new private static array in the `ArticlePage` class called `$has_one`.
+Let's create a new `private static` array in the `ArticlePage` class called `$has_one`.
 This works much like the `$db` array, only instead of mapping the field names to field types, we'll map them to the class name (or table name) of the related object.
-Let's call our image field "Photo" and our file field "Brochure".
+Let's call our image field **Photo** and our file field **Brochure**.

 ```php
 namespace SilverStripe\Lessons;